axilesoft/IM-for-UE5/README.md

 This software is released under the MIT License.

 This repository is public and doesn't requires a GitHub account with access to Unreal Engine 4 source code to see it.
-You can add this repository as a git submodule directly into your Unreal Engine 4 project plugins folder.
+You can add this repository as a git submodule directly into your Unreal Engine 4 project plugins folder.Cancel changes

 Latest Unreal Engine 4 version tested: **4.25.1**